hindman/short-con/README.md

     # An enumeration from 1 through N.
     Pieces = constants('Pieces', NAMES, value_style = 'enum')

-Values can be declared explicitly in two ways:
+Values can be declared explicitly in three ways:

     # A dict.
     d = dict(king = 0, queen = 9, rook = 5, bishop = 3, knight = 3, pawn = 1)
     Pieces = constants('Pieces', d)

+    # Via kwargs, using the cons() utility function.
+    # Note that it does not support value_style, bases, or attributes_arguments.
+    Pieces = cons('Pieces', king = 0, queen = 9, rook = 5, bishop = 3, knight = 3, pawn = 1)

     # A callable taking an INDEX and NAME and returning a VALUE.
     f = lambda i, name: '{}-{}'.format(name.lower(), i + 1)